hallavad/Sempar/README.md

 Build & Run the program
 `dotnet run -- [file]`
-where file is the file .sfsy containing the parser specification for your DSL.
+where file is the file .sfsy containing the parser specification for your DSL, including constraints.
+An example can be found in `exjobb/sempar/examples/antura-DSL`.

-The program generates an .fs file which can then be used as a parser for your language
+The program generates an .ppfsy file which can then be used with FSLexYacc as a parser for your language.
+An example project that uses the generated file can be found in the folder `antura-dsl-parser`.s

 *MORE INFORMATION ABOUT HOW THE RESULTING .fs CAN BE USED.
 WHAT DATATYPE DOES IT RETURN AND HOW CAN YOU HANDLE THE POTENTIAL ERRORS AND WARNINGS.*